Powered by MOMENTUM MEDIA

 CALI urges government action on genetic test results ban

-The Council of Australian Life Insurers has called on the government to introduce legislation banning use of genetic test results in insurance underwriting as soon as possible in this parliamentary term.
+The Council of Australian Life Insurers has called on the government to introduce legislation banning the use of genetic test results in insurance underwriting as soon as possible in this parliamentary term.

-In a statement, the minister said this would “give Australians the confidence to undertake genetic testing without fear it will impact their ability to access financial security through life insurance”.
+The minister said this would “give Australians the confidence to undertake genetic testing without fear it will impact their ability to access financial security through life insurance”.

 Having backed the ban upon its initial announcement, the Council of Australian Life Insurers (CALI), alongside the support of its 20 members, has renewed its call for the government to introduce the legislation to ban the practice before the next election, which is set to take place early next year.